berczig/PositivityConjectures/README.md

 cd PositivityConjectures
 pip install -r requirements.txt
 ```
 This will install the project and the required python modules.
+If you have issues with installing the requirements you can try to change the versions in [requirements.txt](requirements.txt).

 Next install the project as a python package - navigate to the directory containing [pyproject.toml](pyproject.toml) (Make sure you have flit installed) and run
 ```
 pip install -e .
 ```